-- <1> Section 1.4: If the originating MSMQ application receives messages from a remote queue through a supporting server, the queue manager on the supporting server uses the protocol described in [MS-MOOP] but does not support this protocol. - <2> Section 1.7: Windows NT, Windows 2000, and Windows XP operating system do not support this protocol. - <3> Section 1.7: Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2 operating system, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 use Kerberos when the computer is a member of a Windows domain; otherwise, they use NTLM. - <4> Section 2.1: The Windows Server 2003 protocol client uses RPC dynamic endpoints to obtain the initial RPC binding handle.
+<1> Section 1.4: If the originating MSMQ application receives messages from a remote queue through a supporting server, the queue manager on the supporting server uses the protocol described in [MS-MQQP] but does not support this protocol.

+<2> Section 1.7: Windows NT operating system, Windows 2000 operating system, and the Windows XP operating system do not support this protocol.

+<3> Section 1.7: Windows Vista and later client operating systems and Windows Server 2003 and later server operating systems use Kerberos when the computer is a member of a Windows domain; otherwise, they use NTLM.

+<4> Section 2.1: The Windows Server 2003 protocol client uses RPC dynamic endpoints to obtain the initial RPC binding handle.
 The client calls the R_GetServerPort (Opnum 0) (section 3.1.4.1) method with the initial RPC binding handle and uses the returned value to obtain a new RPC binding handle to be used for all subsequent RPC method calls on the protocol.
-The Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 protocol clients use RPC dynamic endpoints to obtain the RPC binding handle.
+When acting as protocol clients, Windows Vista and later client operating systems and Windows Server 2008 and later server operating systems use RPC dynamic endpoints to obtain the RPC binding handle.
 This handle is used for all RPC method calls on the protocol.
-The R_GetServerPort method is not called by the Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 clients.
+The R_GetServerPort method is not called by the Windows Vista and later client operating systems and the Windows Server 2008 and later server operating systems when acting as protocol clients.